adamearle/AniMix-Popout-Editor-Windows/README.md

-# Animix Area Type Popout Windows
+# AniMix Area Type Popout Windows
 The addon is about users having more options for how they want to work with Blender ui

 ***